tonsky/tonsky.me/site/blog/unicode/index.md

 The fact that <code class="emoji">🤦🏼‍♂️</code> consists of 5 codepoints (`U+1F926 U+1F3FB U+200D U+2642 U+FE0F`) is mere implementation detail.
 It should not be broken apart, it should not be counted as multiple characters, the text cursor should not be positioned inside it, it shouldn’t be partially selected, etc.

 For all intents and purposes, this is an atomic unit of text.
-Any other representations do more harm than good.
+Internally, it could be encoded whatever, but for user-facing API, it should be seen as a whole.

 The only modern language that gets it right is Swift: